 Two weeks ago (sorry I'm so pokey, Penny!)
 I was tagged by Penny Parker Klostermann for the Writing Process Blog Tour.
 Penny writes picture books and poetry for children.
-She was named runner-up for the Barbara Karlin Grant in 2012 with my story, MARS NIGHT BEFORE CHRISTMAS.
-My debut book, THERE WAS AN OLD DRAGON, is coming from Random House Children’s Fall 2015.
-THERE WAS AN OLD DRAGON is the tale of a ravenous dragon who swallows more than his belly can hold.
-Penny is a very sweet lady who hugs her favorite picture books.
+She was named runner-up for the Barbara Karlin Grant in 2012

-Participating in the Writing Process Blog Tour means answering four questions and then tagging fellow writers who will join the tour.
-Here are the four questions and my answers.
+questions and then tagging fellow writers who will join the tour.
+Here

 1. What am I working on?
 I have several manuscripts in the works, but my favorite is a fairy tale that critique mates and a professional editor have said is lyrical, lovely and that it stuck with them after they read it.
 Pretty big kudos in my opinion!
 I'm excited to polish it and research where to submit it!